lambdaacademy/2016.04_erlang_xmpp_ofc/README.md

                 {cookie_mask, <<0,0,0,0,0,0,0,0>>}],
     of_msg_lib:flow_add(?OF_VER, Matches, Instructions, FlowOpts).
 ```
-* This module should subscribe to *packet-in* messages and when they are delivered (`handle_message/3` callback) check whether the **packet-in** was sent by matching on the initial Flow-Mod (for example by checking the cookie that is the same in the Flow-Mod that triggered the packet-in and in the packet in itself; checking the port number should work too)
+* This module should subscribe to `PacketIn` messages and when they are delivered (`handle_message/3` callback) check whether the `PacketIn` was sent by matching on the initial `FlowMod` (for example by checking the cookie that is the same in both the `FlowMod` that triggered the `PacketIn` and in the message in itself; checking the TCP destination port number should work too as we can assume that there is only one `FlowEntry` in the switch sending XMPP packet to the controller)
-* Based on the packet in, the module should sent another Flow-Mod to allow subsequent packets of this flow
+* Based on the `PacketIn` message, the module should sent another `FlowMod` to allow subsequent packets of this traffic flow to reach the XMPP server:
 ```erlang
 handle_packet_in({_, Xid, PacketIn}, DatapathId, FwdTable0) ->
     [IpSrc, TCPSrc] = packet_in_extract([ip_src, tcp_src], PacketIn),